onkej/ocr-playground/README.md

 # Installation
 To run the application, you need to install:
 - Python 3.12
-- Download the repository by running the following command in your terminal (or simply by clicking the green `Code` button and selecting `Download ZIP`):
+- Download this repository by running the following command in your terminal, or simply by clicking the green `Code` button and selecting `Download ZIP`):
 ```bash
 git clone https://github.com/onkej/ocr-playground.git
 ```